 Our view:

-The Dartmoor Legend Ultra is certainly not for the faint hearted, with over 200 miles, 6,200 metres of elevation and gradients of 25% on some climbs.
+The Dartmoor Legend Ultra is certainly not for the faint hearted, with 200 miles, 5,500 metres of elevation and gradients of 25% on some climbs.
 This event is for extremely fit and competent riders who are comfortable with a very long day in the saddle.

 Not only is this an ultra-endurance challenge it is also against the clock, with riders who don’t maintain a certain average speed being asked to retire.
-You can start between 4am and 5am and are required to finish before midnight, making it one of the toughest UK sportives in 2024 if it runs.
+You can start at 5am and are required to finish before midnight, making it one of the toughest UK sportives in 2025.

 The field is limited to just 250 riders who must pre-book in advance of the event.
 The route includes geo tracking, five feed stations and mechanical support.